jongpie/NebulaLogger/nebula-logger/plugins/async-failure-additions/README.md

 ## What's Included

+### Flow Error Event Logging

+Salesforce includes a platform event, [FlowExecutionErrorEvent](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/sforce_api_objects_flowexecutionerrorevent.htm)that can only be subscribed to via Flow.
+Once subscribed, unhandled errors from Screen Flows can be automatically logged using Nebula Logger.
+In order to enable this functionality, navigate to the `Logger Parameter` Custom Metadata Type and flip the `Value` field on the `Is FlowExecutionErrorEvent Handled?` record from `0` to `1`.

 ### Unexpected Batch Error Logging

 By default, this plugin adds support for logging unexpected Batch class failures in Apex.
 All a batch class needs to do is implement the marker `Database.RaisesPlatformEvents` interface _and_ create a `LoggerParameter__mdt` record where the `Value` field matches the name of the batch class you are looking to add logging for, and the DeveloperName (the "Name" field) starts with `BatchError`: